 No sooner had Isaac finished blessing his son Jacob, that Esau returned from hunting game for his father.
 Jacob slipped out the back way while his older brother prepared a hearty meal of roasted ibex and bread, just the way his father liked it.

-Bringing the steaming dish to his father’s side table, Esau said, “Sit up, Dad, and eat.
+Bringing the hot dish to his father’s side table, Esau said, “Sit up, Father, and eat.
 Afterward, you can give me your blessing.”

 Isaac, already sitting up, suddenly had a perplexed look on his face.
 “Who are you?” he asked.

 Isaac began to shake.
 “To whom did I just give my blessing?” he asked.
 “To whom offered me a meal of meat, fresh from the field?
 Who watched me as I ate every bite?”

 Isaac bowed his head and sighed.
 His son stood in confusion.
 “Whoever he was, he’ll be blessed indeed.”